nf-core/cageseq/docs/output.md

 attached to sequences.
 It is applied on the pool of all ctss bed files to cluster and returns a bed file with the clustered cage-defined transcription start sites (CTSS).

 **Output directory: `results/ctss/clusters`**

 * `ctss_all_clustered_simplified.bed`
+  A BED6 file with the found clusters and their pooled expression as the score.

+* `ctss_all_clustered_simplified.bed`
   * A BED6 file with the clustered CTSSs and their pooled counts